VAMDC/NodeSoftware/doc/source/concepts.rst

 This "translation" is then used, among other things, by the code that fills the data into a certain output format which in turn can become node-independant.
-Thereby each Restrictable icorresponds to a certain place (a column in table format, or a certain XML tag) in the output format.
+Thereby each Returnable corresponds to a certain place (a column in table format, or a certain XML tag) in the output format.